1. Definitions. Capitalized terms will have the meanings set forth in this Section 1, or in the section where they are first used.

-- “Authorized User” means each of Customer’s employees, agents, and independent contractors who are authorized to access the Retailsphere Solution pursuant to Customer’s rights under this Agreement.
+- “Authorized User” means each of Customer’s employees who are authorized to access the Retailsphere Solution pursuant to Customer’s rights under this Agreement.

 - “Retailsphere Solution” means the Retailsphere software-as-a-service applications identified in any Order Form that allows Authorized Users to access certain features and functions through a web interface.

 - “Customer Content” means any content and information provided or submitted by, or on behalf of, Customer or its Authorized Users for use with the Services.